blprickett/Hidden-Structure-MaxEnt/README.md

 ## Output Files
 - Be sure to include a directory named "Output_Files", as the script will be expecting that to exist.
 - The script creates three kinds of output files:
-  - The main output files for each language are identical to the training data files, except that:
+  - The main output files for each language have the same information as the training data files, with the addition of:
-    - Constraint weights are included...
-    - ...And the learner's expected probabilities (p_LE) are included in addition to the training data probabilities (p_TD in the output files).
-Note, however, that p_LE will be pr(HR), while p_TD will be the pr(SR|UR).
+    - The constraint weights at the end of learning.
+    - The learner's expected probabilities for each SR, labeled "p(SR)_LE".
+Note that the SR probabilities from the training data are labeled "p(SR)_TD" in this file.
+    - The learner's expected probability for each HR, normalized by dividing by the other HRs' probabilities for that UR.
+This is labeled "p(HR)_normed".
+    - The learner's expected probability for each HR without any normalization, "p(HR)_absolute".
   - A "brief" output file that only prints, for each UR, information about the HR that the model gives the most probabilty to, given that UR as input.
 The information provided includes:
-    - p_TD (see description above)
-    - p_absolute (same as p_LE in the full output files)
-    - p_normed, which is the probability the model gives that HR, given the UR.
-That is, the probability of that HR divided by the probabilities of all the other HR's that UR can map to
+    - "p_TD", which is the same as "p(SR)_TD" above.
+    - "p_absolute", which is the same as "p(HR)_absolute" above.
+    - "p_normed" which is the same as "p(HR)_normed" above.
     - Each HR's constraint violations
     - Each constraint's weights
   - A summary "successes" file is also printed, telling you which of the languages were successfully converged on (where success is defined as assigning >90% probability to each SR with a probability of 1 in the training data--note that this criterion only makes sense for categorical patterns!).